garrettgsb/responsive-design-and-sass/README.md

 ### min-width and max-width

 Usually, we will use a **range prefix** on the width attribute to say "All pixel ranges that are greater/less than n," where n is the number of pixels (or ems, or some other unit).
+These minimum and maximum values are often called **breakpoints**, or the point at which the CSS engine "breaks" into another layout plan.

 | Attribute | Behavior | Example |
 | --------- | -------- | ------- |